usermac/aiwork/README.md

 - Brian
 ```
 Functionally, you can ignore this update as v2 works fine as is.
 It even does ExecuteSQL statements which I didn't think of trying until now but they work or get close.

+You will need a new OpenAI api key.

 ```
 # /*